Funding your studies

 If you want to study part-time

 If your son or daughter chooses to study on a part-time basis, they will be able to apply for a tuition fee loan and they won’t have to pay for their course upfront*.
-They will not generally be eligible for help with living costs.
+Part-time students are also eligible to apply for a maintenance loan.

 *as long as it is their first degree and they are studying at least 25% of a full time course